BillJr99/Ursinus-CS376/_pages/Assignments/asmt-shellscripting.md

 previous_cpu_usage=$current_cpu_usage
 ```

+Here, the `echo` command outputs the variable `current_cpu_usage > previous_cpu_usage + threshold` and pipes that string to the `bc` tool.  `bc` is a command line calculator, so it adds the variables together, and does a greater than comparison on the result.
+It outputs `1` if it is true.
+By putting these in single quotes, we convert the output to a string, and do a string comparison to compare the result to `1`.

 ## Step 6: Running the Script

 To quit nano, press Control-X on your keyboard.
 You'll be prompted to save the file you're working on, and you can say yes and hit enter to keep the same filename.
 Alternatively, you can press Control-O anytime to save your file.